2020 Georgia Public Service Commission election

-The 2020 Georgia Public Service Commission election was held on November 3, 2020, to elect two members to the Georgia Public Service Commission, concurrently with the presidential election as well as both a regular and special election to the U.S. Senate and elections to the United States House of Representatives and various state and local elections.
-While Republican incumbent appointee Jason Shaw defeated Democrat Robert Bryant for District 1, Republican incumbent Lauren "Bubba" McDonald was forced to a runoff against Democrat Daniel Blackman for District 4.
-While the runoff was initially scheduled for December 3, it was moved by Secretary of State Brad Raffensperger to the January 5, 2021 runoff, alongside the runoff elections for both Senate seats.
+The 2020 Georgia Public Service Commission election was held on November 3, 2020, to elect two members to the Georgia Public Service Commission, concurrently with the presidential election, as well as both a regular and special election to the U.S. Senate and elections to the United States House of Representatives and various state and local elections.
+While Republican incumbent appointee Jason Shaw defeated Democrat Robert Bryant for District 1, Republican incumbent Lauren "Bubba" McDonald was forced into a runoff against Democrat Daniel Blackman for District 4.
+The runoff was initially scheduled for December 1 but was moved by Secretary of State Brad Raffensperger to January 5, 2021, alongside the runoff elections for both Senate seats.

+This was the sixth runoff election held for a Public Service Commission seat since runoffs were first mandated by law in 1964, with the first runoff being held in 1992 alongside a U.S. Senate runoff and successive PSC runoffs having been held in 1998, 2006, 2008, and 2018.
+The runoff was the last election held for PSC until the 2025 special election for Districts 2 and 3.

+District 1

+Incumbent Republican Commissioner Jason Shaw was appointed by governor Nathan Deal to fill the remaining term of Doug Everett, who resigned in 2019.
+Shaw ran for a full six-year term and was challenged by Democrat Robert Bryant.